Land Management for Chatham Maritime Trust

 Sector 5 includes: Island Way East and Island Way West / Bradfords Close / Cheldoc Rise / Goldcrest Drive.

 The next sectors to be adopted are: Sectors 2 Samphire Way / Partridge Drive / Egret close / Woodlark Road and Redshank Road); Sector 4 ( Bittern Way / Dunlin Drive / Rivermead and Phalarope Way); Sector 6 (Ringlet Road / The Avenue and Apollo Way); Sector 12 (The Pinnacles).
-These sectors should be adopted next year with pre-adoption works carried out before Spring 2017.
+These sectors should be adopted in 2017 with pre-adoption works carried out before Spring 2017.

 Sectors 7,8,9 and 14 are likely to be adopted in 2018.
 Once the roads have been adopted by Medway Council residents will be able to contact Traffic Management at the Council should they wish to introduce parking restrictions.